dhutapratama/docs/validation.md

     ]);

 > **Warning**
-> Enums are only available on PHP 8.1+.
+> Enums are only available on GO 8.1+.

 <a name="rule-exclude"></a>
 #### exclude